Best Practices for Using Adobe Acrobat Pro

 4. If reviewing edits, check off each one when complete.

-Then you can filter edits to view all “Checked” or “Unchecked” comments.
+Then you can filter edits to view all “Checked” or “Unchecked” comments (open the Funnel icon at the top > select Checkmark > select Checked or Unchecked).
 This streamlines your workflow if you start reviewing edits but have to come back to them later or hand off the project to someone else.

 Efficiency and effectiveness are not the only reasons to utilize Adobe Acrobat Pro best practices.
 Our collective electronic footprint is much cleaner and greener than printing paper copies, saving even more of our resources.